Health Care Administration (Executive MPA) at UT Tyler

-M.P.A.
-In Health Care Administration vs. M.B.A.
+M.P.A. in Health Care Administration vs. M.B.A.

 Many professionals who are considering a career in health care management and administration are faced with deciding which graduate program will best serve their educational and professional needs.
 Unlike MBA programs, our program is specifically designed to provide a health care-based curriculum.
 Our courses are taught by faculty members who have been recruited from around the country and who have served as health care professionals, administrators and policy specialists during their careers.

-MBA programs, on the other hand, offer only a few unique health administration courses and experiences for their students.
+MBA programs, on the other hand, offer only a few specific health administration courses and experiences for their students.
 The EHCA MPA Program is specifically designed for health care professionals seeking to advance their careers in health care administration.
 This advanced graduate education program is singularly focused on the health care industry.

-Compared to courses in traditional MBA programs
+Compared to Courses in Traditional MBA Programs

 - Our Health Care Marketing course not only applies the principles of product and services marketing to health care services, but also emphasizes the marketing of concepts such as obesity, smoking cessation, fighting cancer, etc.